waynegm/OpendTect-Plugin-Docs/plugins/GeopackageExport.md

 -  It is possible to append to an existing database.
 This is primarily used for exporting multiple horizons/attributes to the same GeoPackage.
 -  Appending does not overwrite items already in the GeoPackage it will just add another copy to the respective table.
 -  The plugin requires the survey to have a projection based CRS defined.
+-  **On Windows the folder containing the plugin DLL's must be added to the PATH environment variable either by editing the corresponding system variable (Control Panel>System and Security>System - Advanced system settings - Environment Variables) or adding a line like "@set PATH=%HOMEPATH%\.od\bin\win64\Release;%PATH%" (adjust "%HOMEPATH%\.od\bin\win64\Release" to reflect your installation) to the bat script used to start OpendTect.**
 -  The GeoPackage format is supported by major GIS software packages.
 The following figure shows display of data exported from OpendTect using the plugin in the open source GIS package, [QGIS](https://www.qgis.org/en/site/).

 {{ figure('geopackage_qgis.jpg', 'OpendTect data displayed in QGIS') }}